loda-lang/loda-programs/programs/oeis/list0.md

 * [A048772](http://oeis.org/A048772) ([L14 program](A048772.asm)): Partial sums of A048696.
 * [A048773](http://oeis.org/A048773) ([L12 program](A048773.asm)): Partial sums of A048697.
 * [A048840](http://oeis.org/A048840) ([L17 program](A048840.asm)): Expansion of (1-x+2*x^2+2*x^3-x^4-x^5)/(1-x)^3.
+* [A048859](http://oeis.org/A048859) ([L21 program](A048859.asm)): A sieve: keep the first 2 numbers, delete the next 3 numbers; keep the next 3 numbers, delete the next 4 numbers; keep the next 4 numbers, delete the next 5 numbers; and so on.
+In other words, keep the next k numbers and delete the next k+1 numbers, for k = 2, 3, ...
 * [A048881](http://oeis.org/A048881) ([L13 program](A048881.asm)): a(n) = A000120(n+1) - 1 = wt(n+1) - 1.
 * [A049013](http://oeis.org/A049013) ([L03 program](A049013.asm)): Duplicate of A020735.
 * [A049039](http://oeis.org/A049039) ([L11 program](A049039.asm)): Geometric Connell sequence: 1 odd, 2 even, 4 odd, 8 even, ...